Nagendra1997/mesibo-documentation/chatbot.md

 ### Dialogflow V2 API
-In the case of dialogflow v2 API, the request url is  `https://dialogflow.googleapis.com/v2beta1/{session=projects/*/agent/sessions/*}:detectIntent` and the POST data will contain the [detectIntent](https://cloud.google.com/dialogflow/docs/reference/rest/v2beta1/projects.agent.sessions/detectIntent) string.
+In the case of dialogflow v2 API, the request url is  `https://dialogflow.googleapis.com/v2beta1/{session=projects/*/agent/sessions/*}:detectIntent` and the method to use is [detectIntent](https://cloud.google.com/dialogflow/docs/reference/rest/v2beta1/projects.agent.sessions/detectIntent) string.
 You also need to pass authentication information(your service account key) in the request header.

 An HTTP [query sample for dialogflow v2 API](https://cloud.google.com/dialogflow/docs/reference/rest/v2beta1/projects.agent.sessions/detectIntent) looks like below